jgillick/AVR-Libs/MultidropBusProtocol/README.md

 `0x01`

-The first node receives the confirmation, assigns the to itself and raises it's outgoing daisy line to `high` so the next node can address itself.
+The first node receives the confirmation, assigns the address to itself and enables it's outgoing daisy line so the next node can address itself.

 This continues for all nodes on the bus.
 If the bus is quiet for too long (timeout), master will assume that all nodes have been addressed and it closes the address command by repeating `0xFF` twice: